grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

   _interpreter.Execute("compile *.cs");
 }
 ```

 The point is: the protocol is neither abstract nor small.
-Thus, making implementations of interface that is used as such can be pretty painful.
+Thus, making implementations of an interface that is used as such can be pretty painful.

 ## Summary

-In this lengthy chapter I tried to show you the often underrated value of designing communication protocols between objects.
+In this lengthy chapter, I tried to show you the often underrated value of designing communication protocols between objects.
 They are not a "nice thing to have", but rather a fundamental part of the design approach that makes mock objects useful, as you will see when finally we get to them.
-But first, I need you to swallow few more object-oriented design ideas.
+But first, I need you to swallow a few more object-oriented design ideas.
 I promise it will pay off.

 [^emergentdesign]: Scott Bain, Emergent Design

 [^humanprotocols]: Of course, human interactions are way more complex, so I am not trying to tell you "object interaction is like human interaction", just using this example as a nice illustration.

 [^domainspecificlanguages]: This topic is outside the scope of the book, but you can take a look at: M. Fowler, Domain-Specific Languages, Addison-Wesley 2010

 [^featureenvy]: This is sometimes called Feature Envy.
-It means that a class is more interested in other class' data than in its own.
+It means that a class is more interested in other class' data than its own.

 [^statemachine]: We can even further refactor this into a state machine using a Gang of Four *State* pattern.
 There would be two states in such a state machine: started and expired.